 This study spoke to students and principals, with these two aims:

 To find out what students and principals across a range of Victorian schools think about students being part of school councils.

 To collect and create resources to help schools to start or do more to make sure that students are meaningfully involved in school councils.

-VicSRC partnered with Deakin University and worked with six secondary school students as Research Interns to design, do, and analyse the data.
+VicSRC partnered with Deakin University and worked with six secondary school students as Research Interns to design, do, and analyse the data collected in the research.
 Research findings and 10 key recommendations emerged through consultation with students and principals from metro and regional Victoria.

 Download the full report (PDF)

 Transitions project | November 2015

 In 2015 the VicSRC worked with the Department of Education and Training to produce the VicSRC Transitions Report.
 VicSRC consulted with 155 Grade 6 and Year 7 students who shared their first-hand experiences and their ideas for improving the shift from primary to secondary school.

 The report drew on the ideas and experiences of these students to address two key questions: